✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 Today, we’ll take a deep dive into the role of copper in human health and how to identify a copper deficiency.
 We’ll also review the best and safest copper supplements on the market.

 Copper (Cu) is an essential mineral that you need for a plethora of bodily functions.
+Most of it (around 70%) is stored in our muscles and bones.

 Copper’s primary role in the body is as a cofactor in enzymes known as cuproenzymes.
 These are crucial for red blood cell formation, energy production, iron absorption, collagen building, and brain development.